dkovacs24/ReviOS_faq/docs/related.md

 ## Valorant CFG error

-Either [turn on Windows Defender](#how-can-i-enable-windows-defender-or-superfetch-sysmain-or-uac-or-notifications-revision-tool), and you can enable Control Flow Guard in Windows Security.
+Either [turn on Windows Defender](#how-can-i-enable-windows-defender-or-superfetch-sysmain-or-uac-or-notifications-revision-tool), and you can enable Control Flow Guard in Windows Security,

-Or run this command in a PowerShell terminal as administrator:
+or run these commands in a PowerShell terminal as administrator:

 ```powershell
 Set-ProcessMitigation -Name vgc.exe -Enable CFG